 |Rosemary and her guitar

 I may be a bit of a late bloomer when it comes to the performance world but I have been singing since the age of four when I took some lessons and sang for a benefit in London, England.
-I put singing on the back burner until I got my first guitar at age 18.
-Since then I took a few lessons with Gloria Ferrer (Toronto) and Patricia Dalquist (Vancouver), took to the stage and sung with choirs and performed solo.
+I put singing on the back burner (see below in Creative Longer Biography) until I got my first guitar at age 18.
+Since then I took a few lessons with Gloria Ferrer (Toronto, 1971-2) and Patricia Dalquist (Vancouver), took to the stage and sung with choirs and performed solo.

-Well it's been over forty years!
+Well it's been almost 50 years!
 My how time flies.
-But during those forty years, while continuing a career as a designer and writer (among some of my professions), I have sung for special events, concerts, fairs, festivals, churches, schools, hospices, community events, coffee houses, senior's residences, and house concerts.
+But during those years, while continuing a career as a designer and writer (among some of my professions needed to pay my way in life), I have sung for special events, concerts, fairs, festivals, churches, schools, hospices, community events, coffee houses, senior's residences, and in special house concerts.

 Audiences evidently have loved my voice and for years have told me I should be making recordings and appearing on television.
 Others tell me I should be performing more for children.
 I guess I never took all this too seriously as I kept on being a writer.
-Recently, in the last ten years, I've been taking it a bit more seriously!
+Recently, in the last twenty-five years, I've been taking it a bit more seriously!
 Well, not too seriously, for I'm still a writer.
-But, I have done quite a few performances in all kinds of places.
-My most relaxing was this last year in City Park in Grand Forks.
-I wore a mu'u-mu'u over what I call my Elvis-impersonation outfit (a gift from Toronto designer and friend Ray Staples), and just crooned my favourites... that felt so good!
-I hear the audience really enjoyed it...
+But, I have done quite a few performances in all kinds of places, even for a wedding on a bluff while I stood precariously on a rock, and another on a beach with my feet in sand as the Harvest Moon rose over the horizon.
+And then there have been Celebrations of Life...